-The purpose?
-Adding significant business value to new/existing business processes and models.
+This adds significant business value to new/existing business processes and models.
 In practice, your business should see benefits such as:

-Most importantly, they are aware of all phases in the Software Development Life Cycle (SDLC) that the software project would undergo, streamlining the initial planning and long-term maintenance of the project at hand.
+Most importantly, they are aware of all phases in the Software Development Life Cycle (SDLC) that the software project should undergo, streamlining the initial planning and long-term maintenance of the project at hand.

 All in all, project managers perform the following activities: